andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 Writing unit tests is pretty magical, I'm not very enthusiastic about writing tests even though I think they're important because they tend to be very repetitive.
 However, GPT has no problem cranking out tests against an interface as long as you give it enough context, and then you can massively boost your confidence that the implementation is correct with little effort.
 Another thing GPT is really good at is implementing data structures that are well known, like allocators or collections.
-Doing these by hand tends to be something of a chore, and the process is largely uninteresting.
+Doing these by hand tends to be something of a chore, and the process is largely mechanical rather than creative.
 However, it can be difficult to reuse some of these components because their implementation is heavily dependent on their environment, so using GPT to specialize them into your specific codebase from their platonic ideal is a huge speed boost.
 Obviously these implementations can be hard to verify, but if you also have GPT generate a unit test suite (in an independent context), then you can usually be pretty sure that they're right.
 GPT is not very good yet at building the components that require combining many other parts of the system, it is hard to give it sufficient context and instructions to get something nice, and I usually feel like in the time/language I would use to explain it to GPT, I could code it myself just as well.